 This type of cheese was once called cacio marzolino precisely because its production began in March and it is with this name that we find it mentioned in a memoir on Tuscan cheese composed by Francesco Molinelli towards the end of the eighteenth century.

-This historical preamble serves to underline the cultural and social value that the Pecorino Toscano DOP has had over the centuries, and makes us understand how today, exactly as in the past, the Pecorino Toscano DOP is one of the symbols of the greatest prominent in the tradition of this wonderful region.
-It is precisely in Tuscany, in fact, that the milk is milked, transformed into cheese and left to mature.
+This historical preamble serves to underline the cultural and social value that Pecorino Toscano PDO has had over the centuries, and makes us understand how today, exactly as in the past, Pecorino Toscano PDO is one of the symbols of the greatest prominent of the tradition of this wonderful region.
+It is in Tuscany, in fact, that the milk is milked, transformed into cheese and left to mature.

 THE LAND OF ORIGIN

-In this magical region, there is a deep bond between history, territory and tradition.
-These three elements are still today the foundations on which the foundations of Tuscan sheep farming and the art of making cheese are built, always with an eye towards the dairy traditions of the past, but at the same time always looking towards the future and towards the technological innovation.
+In this magical region, there is a profound link between history, territory and tradition.
+These three elements are still today the foundations on which the foundations of Tuscan sheep farming and the art of making cheese are built, always with an eye towards the dairy traditions of the past, but at the same time always looking to the future and to the technological innovation.
 Sheep farming and sheep farming have long been a crucial resource of Tuscany, and the new generations know this, and they do not want to forget the customs that have made Tuscan pecorino DOP what we know and still appreciate today.

-It is precisely here, in the Tuscan countryside, that for centuries the shepherds brought their flocks from the Apennines during the winter, along the routes of transhumance.
+It is right here, in the Tuscan countryside, that for centuries the shepherds brought their flocks from the Apennines during the winter, along the routes of transhumance.